 What do you think is the greatest challenge posed by this job?

 Why do you think the company is so successful?

 What do you enjoy most about working here?

 Note that while trying to build rapport, your questions should draw information about the job.
 Otherwise, the recruiter may think you’re brown-nosing, just trying to get on their “good side.”
-In this blog post, ZipRecruiter explains how to master interview flattery.

 You can also express your high regard for the organization.
 Research company statistics for facts you can weave into the conversation.
 For example, you might say, “It must be exciting working for the second largest discount store in the country!”

 [RELATED: 6 Worth-It Steps For After The Interview]

 6. Demonstrate Reflective Listening

 This communication technique includes three parts – focusing, mirroring, and paraphrasing.
 The goal is showing you understand both the feelings and words of the recruiter.
 First, consider their perspective, seeing with their eyes.
 To mirror the message, repeat key words.
 Then re-state it, using other comparable terms.